projectdiscovery/interactsh/README.md

-   -ftp                    start ftp agent (authenticated) -smb-port int           port to use for smb service (default 445) -ftp-port int           port to use for ftp service (default 21) -ftp-dir string         ftp directory - temporary if not specified
+   -ftp                    start ftp agent (authenticated) -smb-port int           port to use for smb service (default 445) -ftp-port int           port to use for ftp service (default 21) -ftps-port int          port to use for ftps service (default 990) -ftp-dir string         ftp directory - temporary if not specified

 DEBUG: